facebook/react-native-website/cndocs/layout-props.md

 ### `overflow`

 `overflow` controls how children are measured and displayed. `overflow: hidden` causes views to be clipped while `overflow: scroll` causes views to be measured independently of their parents main axis.
-It works like `overflow` in CSS (default: visible). 访问<https://developer.mozilla.org/en/docs/Web/CSS/overflow>来进一步了解。 `overflow: visible` only works on iOS.
-On Android, all views will clip their children.
+It works like `overflow` in CSS (default: visible). 访问<https://developer.mozilla.org/en/docs/Web/CSS/overflow>来进一步了解。

 | 类型                                | 必填 |
 | ----------------------------------- | ---- |